kulotsystems/angular1-thenetninja/README.md

 ### Installation
 Clone or download this repository to your local web server's root directory.

-Its path should be `/angular1-thenetninja`, to be accessed in the following URL:
+Its path should be `/angular1-thenetninja`, to be accessed in this URL:
 ```
 http://localhost/angular1-thenetninja
 ```